dogoncouch/dirutils/README.md

-    at - Execute a command from within a specified directory follow - Execute a command at intervals (default 1 second) unsplit - Add files together end to end
+    at - Execute a command from within a specified directory follow - Execute a command at intervals (default 1 second) unsplit - Add files together end to end sush - Execute a multi-line command with sudo privileges

 # Usage:
     inall [-hvr] [-d <depth>] <command>